 Tranquil and aesthetically beautiful, the Japanese Tea Ceremony has attracted a worldwide following.
-This 500-year-old tea tradition traces back to the Chinese Song dynasty (960AD to 1279 AD).
+This 500-year-old tradition traces back to that Song Dynasty custom.
 Using Matcha green tea powder, the Japanese Tea Ceremony is inextricably linked to the history of tea and Chinese tea culture.

-This article will discuss the evolution of Chinese tea drinking throughout history and how tea spread spiritually as traveling Japanese monks returned home from their studies in China.
+This article traces the evolution of Chinese tea drinking through seven stages, and how tea spread spiritually as traveling Japanese monks returned home from their studies in China.

 Since ancient times, Chinese monks cultivated tea as a way of life and consumed the beverage for its health benefits and spiritual values.